 1. Your role is quite busy and varied, what does a week at Coassemble look like for you?

-In working at a fast-paced start-up, part of the appeal is most weeks look completely different.
-In operations, one week I could be working on a new sales strategy with our Sales team in Austin, Texas, the next I could be focusing on moving our LA, office and establishing our new office.
+Working in a dynamic startup environment, the appeal lies in the fact that each week brings a completely different set of challenges.
+In operations, one week might involve crafting a new sales strategy with our Sales team in Austin, Texas, while the next could be dedicated to orchestrating the relocation of our Los Angeles office and setting up our new workspace.
 Or, I could be back at our HQ in Newcastle, Australia working with the leadership team.

 In my day-to-day, I work closely with our CEO, Ryan Macpherson, to establish efficiencies in the business.
 At the moment, we are working hard to ensure we are set up for success in the US.